 An essential part of an air conditioner in the Indian market is air filters.
 To maintain clean and healthy indoor air quality, they assist in removing dust, pollen, and other airborne particles.

 The kind and calibre of the air filters must be considered when purchasing an air conditioner.
 HEPA (High-Efficiency Particulate Air) filters, electrostatic filters, and activated carbon filters are the three most popular types of air filters.

 The most effective air filters are HEPA filters, which can capture 99.97% of airborne particles as small as 0.3 microns.
 They may, however, cost more than other kinds of air filters.

-To maintain the air conditioner’s effectiveness and avoid the accumulation of dirt and debris, it is imperative to clean or replace the air filters regularly.
+To maintain the air conditioner’s effectiveness and avoid the accumulation of dirt and debris, it is imperative to regularly clean or replace the air filters.
 While some air conditioners have replaceable filters, others have washable and reusable filters as standard equipment.
 When selecting an air conditioner, it’s crucial to review the manufacturer’s specifications for the air filter’s upkeep requirements and consider the price of replacement filters.

 7. Additional Features And Functions:

 Many air conditioners on the Indian market come with extra features and functions in addition to standard ones, which can improve the comfort and convenience of the user.
 Some additional standard features include:

 - Wi-Fi connectivity: Wi-Fi-enabled air conditioners can be remotely managed with a smartphone app, making it simple to change the temperature and other settings from anywhere.